WFDD

-WFDD (88.5 MHz) is an FM public radio station licensed to Winston-Salem, North Carolina.
-It is the National Public Radio (NPR) affiliate for the Greensboro/Winston-Salem/High Point media market, also called the Piedmont Triad.
+WFDD (88.5 MHz) is a non-commercial, public radio station licensed to Winston-Salem, North Carolina.
+It is the National Public Radio (NPR) network affiliate for the Greensboro - Winston-Salem - High Point media market, also called the Piedmont Triad.
 Owned by Wake Forest University, WFDD serves 32 counties in Central North Carolina and South-Central Virginia.
-It also operates a translator, W261CK on 100.1 FM in Boone.

-The station airs news and talk shows from NPR during the day, with local news updates.
-From 8 p.m. to 4 a.m., the station turns to classical music programming.
-It produced the syndicated show Across the Blue Ridge.
+It holds periodic fundraisers on the air and accepts donations on its website.

+WFDD is a Class C1 station.
+It has an effective radiated power (ERP) of 60,000 watts.
+The transmitter tower is on Old Evans Farm Road in Welcome, North Carolina.
+Programming is also heard on 10-watt FM translator, W261CK on 100.1 FM in Boone.
+WFDD broadcasts using HD Radio technology.
+Its HD2 digital subchannel plays classical music and on HD3, the BBC World Service is heard.

+Programming

+On weekdays, WFDD carries news and talk programming from NPR and other public radio networks, with local news updates.
+The shows include Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now, The World, On Point and Marketplace.
+Late nights, it carries the BBC World Service.
+WFDD produces a weekday one-hour news and interview program, Due South, airing live at 10 a.m. and repeated at 8 p.m.

+On weekends, WFDD carries public radio specialty shows, including This American Life, The New Yorker Radio Hour, On The Media, The Splendid Table, The TED Radio Hour, The Moth Radio Hour, Travel with Rick Steves and Wait, Wait, Don't Tell Me.
+Weekend music programs include American Routes and The Thistle and Shamrock.
+Freddie Jenkins hosts Back Porch on Friday and Saturday evenings, WFDD's folk, blues, bluegrass and acoustic music show.

 History

+Wake Forest College

-WFDD has its roots in a station operated by students at what was then Wake Forest College from a rooming house in the town of Wake Forest beginning in the fall of 1946.
-The station was so popular students began asking for an official station.
+WFDD has its roots in a station operated by students at what was then Wake Forest College.
+It was set up in a rooming house in the town of Wake Forest beginning in the fall of 1946.
+The experimental station was so popular students began asking for an official station.
 With the help of student fundraising, WAKE was fully licensed by 1948.
+The station uses as its official sign-on date April 19, 1948.

-After discovering that the WAKE letters were already in use, the station changed its letters to WFDD, which stood for "Wake Forest Demon Deacons."
-Since the schools' sports teams were an important part of the station's programming, this seemed appropriate.
-Other programs included "Deaconlight Serenade," a student music program which included the part of the name of a Glenn Miller hit.
+After discovering that the WAKE letters were already in use, the station changed its call sign to WFDD, which stood for "Wake Forest Demon Deacons," the nickname of the university's sports teams.
+Since coverage of school sports was an important part of the station's programming, this seemed appropriate.
+Other programs included "Deaconlight Serenade", a student music program which included the part of the name of a Glenn Miller hit.
 This program remained on the air as "Deaconlight" until 1981.
-The WAKE letters returned in the 1980s on a student-run AM station, which later became available on the Internet.
+The WAKE call letters returned in the 1980s on a student-run AM station, which later became available on the Internet.